modx-pro/Docs/docs/en/guide/frontmatter.md

 Below is a list of properties that will help you better present your documentation to the reader.

-### Page title
+### Title

 - Type: `string`
-- By default: First header in file
+- Default: First header in file

 ```yaml
 title: The page title
 ```

-Also, this property is responsible for the name of your component, if you have a single-page documentation, then in that single file, and in the case of multi-page documentation, then in the `index.md` file at the root of your component directory.
+Also, this property is responsible for the name of your extra, if you have a single-page documentation, then in that single file, and in the case of multi-page documentation, then in the `index.md` file at the root of your extra's directory.

-### Page description
+### Description

 - Type: `string`